 - A senior pastor is prone to make excuses or to blame others for personal shortcomings or lack of success within the church rather than accept constructive criticism meant to help him or her.

-Students in the Mosaix House of Studies will be equipped theologically, relationally, contextually, and practically to articulate and implement a proven, credible, and effective model of local church growth and development, designed for 21st century mission advance.
+Students in the Mosaix House of Study will be equipped theologically, relationally, contextually, and practically to articulate and implement a proven, credible, and effective model of local church growth and development, designed for 21st century mission advance.

 Programs of study have been developed and are taught by current local church practitioners widely credited and nationally recognized for their entrepreneurial innovation and leadership in the American Church.

-Mosaix House of Studies Leadership
+Mosaix House of Study Leadership